scriptPilot/app-framework/DOCUMENTATION.md

   - `npm run studio` to deploy static files as Android Studio project

 - Backup
-  - `npm run backup` to create a snapshot of the Firebase database and user list
+  - `npm run backup` to create snapshots of the Firebase database and user list
   - `npm run snapshot` to create a snapshot of your project folder